iperal2021/blog/_posts/2023-10-4-Second-practice.md

 * ####  Once the *PID* is adjusted to achieve the highest possible precision and speed, no matter how well it works, once the execution is paused and the program is resumed or re-launched, the result will vary.

 After many tests in different circuits with the most general PID I have reached this conclusion.
 Although I do not know the exact reason why this happens, I assume that it is due to several factors beyond my control, such as the speed of the internet connection or the traffic of the website itself.

+To achieve better precision it is possible by reducing the maximum speed that can be achieved, by reducing the value of **max_linear_vel** variable.